 The Scotia Momentum Visa Infinite cash back card is the best cash back credit card on offer to Canadian citizens, with 4% back and an annual fee waiver for the first year.
 Since this isn’t a cash back card, Nordstrom isn’t in direct competition of the Scotia card, and with no annual fees, there’s nothing to hold you back from keeping both cards in your wallet.

 Finally, the American Express Gold Rewards card has the largest signup bonus of any of this type on offer to Canadians.
-Cardholders earn either $250 in cash or a free return flight with the 1:1 trade off in Aeroplan miles.
-Like the Scotia card, the annual fee waiver is a nice touch, and the double point earnings in the widest range of categories puts the American Express Gold Rewards card at the top of the list.
+Cardholders earn either $250 in cash or a free return flight with the 1:1 tradeoff in Aeroplan miles.
+Double point earnings in the widest range of categories puts the American Express Gold Rewards card at the top of the list.
 For frequent flyers, it’s a great choice.